Start The Two-Minute Rule

 Starting is disproportionately harder than continuing.
 People overestimate how unpleasant something will be before they begin.

-The Zeigarnik Effect shows incomplete tasks occupy working memory and drain attention.
+The Zeigarnik effect shows incomplete tasks occupy working memory and drain attention.
 Small undone tasks pile up as "open loops."
 The two-minute rule closes them immediately.

 Context-switching costs 15-25 minutes to regain focus.
 Capturing a small task for later creates a future context switch that costs more than doing it now.